lynx-x-ray-observatory/soxs/doc/source/command_line/events.rst

       --normalize           Normalize the exposure map by the exposure time.
 This is the default.
       --no_normalize        Don't normalize the exposure map by the exposure time.
+      --reblock REBLOCK     Supply an integer power of two to set the binning of the exposure map.
+Default: 1

 Examples
 ++++++++